hatanp/simple_triton_gpt_example/README.md

-Simple example for running text generation with custom Python backend with NVIDIA Triton inference server
+Simple example for running text generation and stable diffusion with Hugging Face and custom Python backend with NVIDIA Triton inference server.
+In case you only want to use other then just delete the relevant files from `server/model_repository`.

 #### Setup